-My new green tea and avocado smoothie with spirulina has not one but four kinds of green goodness.
+This green tea and avocado smoothie has not one but four kinds of green goodness: avocado, spinach, green tea, and spirulina.
 Start your morning a healthy glass of creamy green goodness.
-Plus it is both anti-aging and detoxing!
+Plus it is both anti-aging and detoxing.
 How can you beat that?
+Blend one up and find out.

 Maybe you've heard of green smoothies but never tried one.
 Possibly just the thought of a green smoothie makes you turn green and scrunch up your face.
 Let me assure you, let me encourage you, try them!
 They taste terrific.
 Honestly.
 Especially this one.
 It's a beautiful vivid green color and it's screaming healthy.

-Because I really want you to understand the power of whats in this smoothie, I’ve probably gone overboard listing health benefits, but here goes.
+Because I really want you to understand the power of whats in this smoothie, I've gone overboard listing health benefits.
 You can always skip to the recipe.

 The Health Benefits of Matcha Green Tea Powder